Islam Prophet Muhammad Biography

 Quraysh delegation to Yathrib

-The Qur'an answers three questions from Jews and Quraysh: a group of men sleeping in a cave, Dhu al-Qarnayn, and the nature of the spirit.
-Neither the Jews nor the Quraysh converted to Islam upon receiving the answers.
+The Qur'an answers three questions from Jews and Quraysh: men dozing in a cave; Dhu al-Qarnayn; the quality of the spirit.
+The Jews and the Quraysh did not embrace Islam when they received the answers.

 Migration to Abyssinia and the incident of Satanic Verses

-Muhammad sent some of his followers to the Abyssinian Kingdom of Aksum, but the king rejected their request and instead sent two men to retrieve Umm Habiba and her husband.
+Muhammad instructed some companions to flee to the Abyssinian Kingdom of Aksum but the king refused their asylum request instead, he sent two men back with invitation to the king’s sister Umm Habiba and her husband.

-Tabari and Ibn Hisham mention only one migration to Abyssinia, while Ibn Sa'd mentions two, and both groups return to Mecca after the event of Hijra.
-According to historian W. M. Watt, the episodes were more complex than the traditional accounts suggest.
+As for historians, Tabari and Ibn Hisham, they record only one migration to Abyssinia but Ibn Sa’d mentions two; both groups return to Makkah after the event of hijra.
+Discussing the episodes, historian W. M. Watt explains that they were rather more far-fetched than simple narratives lead one to believe.

-Muhammad was desperate to reconcile with his tribe, so Satan put two verses on his tongue that mentioned three of their favorite deities.
-The next day, Muhammad retracted these verses and God revealed verses that reviled those goddesses.
+Muhammad wanted to return to his tribe and be back together and sex and Satan put two verses on his tongue that encompassed three idols of his people.
+The following day, Muhammad withdrew those verses and God replaced them with other verses that which curse those goddesses.

-The incident of Muhammad's turning away from strict monotheism was reported en masse and documented by nearly all of the major biographers of Muhammad in Islam's first two centuries, but has since been reevaluated by Muslim scholars.
+The preadolescent incident of Muhammad’s turning away from strict monotheism was reported en masse and surely recorded by nearly all of the early writers on Muhammad in Islams first two centuries, but it has slowly been revised by Muslim scholars.

 Attempt to establish himself in Ta'if

-Muhammad faced a period of sorrow in 619 when his wife, Khadija, and uncle, Abu Talib, died.
-His other uncle, Abu Lahab, withdrew his support after hearing that Abu Talib and Abd al-Muttalib were destined for hell.
+Muhammad had probably one of his sad years in 619 when his wife Khadija had passed away and his uncle Abu Talib also died.
+His other uncle, Abu Lahab, also stopped supporting him once he was told that both his nephews, Abu Talib and Abd al-Muttalib, were already earmarked for hell.

-Muhammad asked Akhnas ibn Shariq, Suhayl ibn Amir and Mut'im ibn 'Adiy for protection, but they declined.
-Abu Jahl said he would protect whomever Mut'im protected, so Mut'im rode out with his sons and nephews to accompany Muhammad to Mecca.
+It is reported on the authority of Muhammad who sought refuge with Akhnas ibn Shariq and Suhayl ibn Amir and Mut’im ibn ‘Adiy and they refused.
+Abu Jahl said that he would fight for whoever Mut ‘im fought for, and therefore Mut ‘im went out with his sons and nephews to join Muhammad on a ride to Mecca.

 Isra' and Mi'raj